 After qualifying as a teacher in December 2004, I taught privately in the UK.
 I also had the great privilege of teaching the Alexander Technique to the monks at Amaravati Buddhist Monastery for three years.

-In August 2008 I moved to Estonia, where, together with my wife, Karin, I worked hard to further the Technique’s reputation in that country, by teaching and publicising the work.
+In August 2008 I moved to Estonia, where, together with my wife, Karin, we worked hard to further the Technique’s reputation in that country, by teaching and publicising the work.
 In 2013, I played a major role in the publication of Pedro de Alcantara’s The Alexander Technique: A Skill for Life into Estonian (Estonian title Alexanderi tehnika: Oskus kogu eluks).

 Since July 2014, I have lived and worked in St Neots, Cambridgeshire, and enjoy teaching people of all ages and backgrounds to help themselves with the Alexander Technique.